CraftingStore/craftingstore-docs/docs/premium-features/always-on-ddos-protection.md

 #Always-On DDoS Protection

 For stores on our Platinum plan we use Cloudflare's DDoS Protection (always-on).
+On all other plans we use a mix of providers and services depending on the state of the domain (e.g. under attack or not).

 ### What does "Always-On" mean?
 There are two ways to protect systems, you can either use on-demand protection or always-on protection.